tc39/proposal-ecmascript-sharedmem/test262/README.md

-These are test cases that should be largely compatible with the test262 framework, only minor editing should be necessary to incorporate them into the test262 test suite.
+These are test cases that should be largely compatible with the test262 framework, only minor editing should be necessary to incorporate them into the test262 test suite later.

-At the moment, these test cases use their own test runner and harness however.
+At the moment, these test cases use their own test runner and harness however, and each incorporates a little prologue and epilogue that will later be removed.

 In a browser, load runner.html to run all the tests.